ray-project/ray/doc/source/rllib.rst

 To train against a custom environment, i.e. one not in the gym catalog, you can register a function that creates the env to refer to it by name.
 The contents of the ``env_config`` agent config field will be passed to that function to allow the environment to be configured.
+The return type should be an `OpenAI gym.Env <https://github.com/openai/gym/blob/master/gym/core.py>`__.
 For example:

 ::